lvgl/lvgl/docs/integration/driver/wayland.rst

 | The **Wayland** `driver <https://github.com/lvgl/lvgl/tree/master/src/drivers/wayland>`__ offers support for simulating the LVGL display and keyboard/mouse inputs in a desktop window.
 | It is an alternative to **X11** or **SDL2**

-The main purpose for this driver is for testing/debugging the LVGL application.
+The main purpose for this driver is for testing/debugging the LVGL application, it can also be used to run applications in 'kiosk mode'

 Dependencies
 ------------